PixelPathos/pixelpathos.github.io/lumeo-faq.markdown

 ### Where can I download Lumeo?
 Find Lumeo on [Garmin's Connect IQ Store]({{ site.lumeo_store_url }}).

+### Garmin Pay doesn't work with my payment card, or in my country.
+Is there another way I can pay for Lumeo?
+Sorry, not at the moment.
+However, I hope to release a separate version of Lumeo which will accept third-party payments (KiezelPay).

+### I'm not happy with Lumeo.
+How do I get a refund?
+I'm sorry to hear that.
+Garmin will allow you to [request a full refund](https://support.garmin.com/en-GB/?faq=tAsPhqUXOo2L3guHjLpJa7) within the first 48 hours after purchase.

+If you're considering a refund, I'd appreciate it if you could contact me via [Lumeo's store page]({{ site.lumeo_store_url }}) to let me know what I can improve.

+### Lumeo won't install.
+Help!
+Firstly, ensure your watch is [running the latest firmware](https://support.garmin.com/en-GB/?faq=ZKn5UHHyEF9J3MPROKwRj8).
+This should happen automatically, but there may be a short delay between the firmware becoming available, and it installing on your watch.

+If that hasn't helped, try:
+- Turning Bluetooth off and on again;
+- Re-pairing your watch with your phone;
+- Re-installing the Connect IQ app.

 ### When will Lumeo be available for my watch?
 Lumeo will be "soft launched", starting with the Venu® 3.
 In the following weeks, Lumeo will be rolled out to further devices relatively quickly, as support has already been implemented for tens of devices.